Matthew-Hurrell/gear-addict/README.md

 * [eslint](https://www.npmjs.com/package/eslint) v8.41.0 - A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code
 * [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) v7.32.2 - React specific linting rules for eslint
 * [msw](https://www.npmjs.com/package/msw) v0.35.0 - A seamless REST/GraphQL API mocking library for browser and Node.js
-* [tailwindcss](https://www.npmjs.com/package/tailwindcss) v3.3.2 - A utility-first CSS framework for rapidly building custom user interfaces
+* [tailwindcss](https://www.npmjs.com/package/tailwindcss) v3.3.2 - A utility-first CSS framework for rapidly building custom user interfaces.
+I decided to work with the tailwind library rather than bootstrap because I am a big fan of the tailwind utility framework and I am very familiar with using it in a professional environment.
+I personally feel that it has more flexibility than bootstrap and allows for further customisation of elements.
+Using this framework increased my productivity throughout the project

 [Back to top](<#contents>)